Skip to content

 • Make sure the people you are working with are qualified

-• Always have a spotter to assist you
+• Always have a spotter assist you

 • Never leave loads suspended